Louise M. Ryan

-Louise Marie Ryan AO FAA is an Australian biostatistician, a distinguished professor of statistics in the School of Mathematical Sciences at the University of Technology Sydney, president-elect of the International Biometric Society, and an editor-in-chief of the journal Statistics in Medicine.
+Louise Marie Ryan AO FAA is an Australian biostatistician.
+She is a professor of statistics in the School of Mathematical Sciences at the University of Technology Sydney, president-elect of the International Biometric Society, and an editor-in-chief of the journal Statistics in Medicine.
 She is known for her work applying statistics to cancer and risk assessment in environmental health.

 Education and career

 Ryan graduated in 1978 from Macquarie University, beginning her studies in actuarial science but shifting to statistics under the mentorship of Don McNeil.
 She completed her PhD in 1983 from Harvard University.
 Her dissertation, The Weighted Normal Plot II: Efficiency of Tests for Carcinogenicity, was supervised by Arthur P. Dempster.

 She remained at Harvard as a postdoctoral researcher and faculty member.
 At Harvard, she became the Henry Pickering Walcott Professor of Biostatistics, and chaired the biostatistics department.
 In 2009, she returned to Australia as Chief of the Division of Mathematics, Informatics and Statistics at CSIRO.
 In 2012, she moved again, to the University of Technology Sydney.